~ SWEDE Seed ~

 Turnips and Swedes are closely related, but actually different species which normally do not cross at all.
 But very occasionally it can work, giving rise to a completely new type of vegetable - and it was just lucky that Mr Gilfeather spotted the unusual plant and decided to keep seed from it.

-We were a bit dubious when we first heard of it, but in our never-ending quest to find you exciting new things to grow, we got some seed and tried it last summer.
-We were rather pleased with the results - this unique vegetable tastes neither of turnip nor swede, but has some of the flavour of each.
+We were dubious when we first heard of it, but in our never-ending quest to find you exciting new things to grow, we got some seed and tried it.
+We were really pleased with the results - this unique vegetable tastes neither of turnip nor swede, but has some of the flavour of each.
 It is good both boiled or mashed, and we will definitely grow it for our own household use in the future.